microsoft/nni/docs/en_US/ExperimentConfig.md

 * __versionCheck__
   * Description

     NNI will check the version of nniManager process and the version of trialKeeper in remote, pai and kubernetes platform.
-If you want to disable version check, you could set versionCheck be true.
+If you want to disable version check, you could set versionCheck be false.

 * __debug__
   * Description